 - Meet with you or send final contract to you for signature;

 - Exchange contracts and notify you that this has happened;

 - Deal with discharge of mortgage and pay estate agents fees.

 Please note we are unable to provide you with any tax advice.
 Whilst we have tried to put together reliable estimates as detailed above, there are many factors that can increase the estimates provided.
 We aim to inform you as soon as possible with full details of any changes in fees.
-We have attached a list of potential additional costs for your reference.
-Click here for further details.
+Please see below a list of potential additional costs for your reference.

 Our fee assumes that: